Merck/CEEDesigns.jl/docs/src/tutorials/ConditionalUncertaintyReduction.md

 We obtain three functions in what follows, which together define the implicit generative model:
  -  `sampler` — this is a function of `(evidence, features, rng)` which samples a historical case from the dataset with probabilities proportional to the similarity weights.
 The `evidence` is the current experimental evidence for the compound of interest, `features` is the set of features (assays) we want to sample from, and `rng` is a random number generator.
- -  `uncertainty`: this is a function of `evidence`, computes the weighted variance H(s) of the target property kpuu over the historical data.
+ -  `uncertainty`: this is a function of `evidence`, computes the weighted variance $H(s)$ of the target property kpuu over the historical data.
- -  `weights(evidence)` — this represents a function of `evidence` that gives the similarity weight vector w_i(s) for each historical compound.
-It serves as a probability distribution for  sampling and is used to compute the goal-likelihood L(s).
+ -  `weights(evidence)` — this represents a function of `evidence` that gives the similarity weight vector $w_i(s)$ for each historical compound.
+It serves as a probability distribution for  sampling and is used to compute the goal-likelihood $L(s)$.

 ````@example ConditionalUncertaintyReduction
 (; sampler, uncertainty, weights) = DistanceBased(